MeowyTheMan/REMORA-Spectrometer/README.md

  Tech service products like Firebase Real-Time Database (Firebase Console) and Google Map API were implemented in our REMORA app.

- These are files used for project REMORA:
+ These are files used for the project REMORA:
-   REMORA_V8.aia is the latest MIT App Inventor file used in the apk, hence the aia file is required to import into MIT App Inventor for it to be opened.
+   REMORA_V8.aia is the Android app developed in MIT App Inventor, hence the aia file is required to import into MIT App Inventor for it to be opened.
    Spec-redesign-Larger.SLDPRT is the 3D Printing file designed in SOLIDOWRKS for the spectrometer. index_Edited_DURING FINALS.html is the embedded web app in the android app.